Carry-on Baggage - General

 We recommend arriving promptly to board your flight to ensure you can place your musical instrument safely in an overhead locker.
 All baggage is subject to security screening.
 Visit the Australian Government TravelSECURE website for more information.

-A bulky item can be carried in the cabin (except on Dash 8 and Olympic Dam services) provided that:
+A bulky item can be carried in the cabin (except on Dash 8 services and flights to/from Olympic Dam) provided that:

 - it weighs no more than 7kgs;

 - its dimensions do not exceed those set out in the table below;